mvolkmann/blog/src/astro.md

 - can use components implemented in all the popular web frameworks
 - can use content collections to easily generate static pages from data at build time
-- provides integration with many popular content management systems (CMS)
+- integrates with many popular content management systems (CMS)
 - supports implementing API endpoints in JavaScript or TypeScript
-- supports many integrations such as
-  Alpine, MDX, React, Svelte, Tailwind, and more
+- integrates with Alpine, MDX, React, Svelte, Tailwind, and more
 - simplifies installing and configuring integrations
 - has a Discord channel that is very active and helpful